Child Care Reporting--Child's Primary Language

 Error Messages and Solutions

-"Child's Primary Language" must be a valid two digit language code.
-[801A File Transfer] (effective with the July 2013 report month)
+- “Child's Primary Language” must be a valid two digit language code.
+[801A Electronic File Transfer]

-Confirm you have entered a two-digit code from the list above.
+Solution: Confirm a valid two-digit code from the list above is entered.

-Answer to Child's Primary Language is required.
-[801A Web Input/Edit], [801A File Transfer] (effective with the September 2013 report month)
+- Answer to Child's Primary Language is required.
+[801A Electronic File Transfer], [801A Input/Edit]

-The question “Child's Primary Language” has not been answered.
+Problem: The question “Child's Primary Language” is not answered.

-Confirm that you have selected a primary language for the child.
+Solution: Confirm a primary language is selected for the child.

-The child data section of the CD-9600 should list the code for the primary language.
+The box “Language Code” in Section IV: Data on Children of the 9600 Form should list the code for the primary language.

-This information is required on the CD-9600.
-If it is missing, you will need to contact the family to obtain the primary language and update the information in the family file.
+This information is required on the 9600 Form.
+If this information is missing, contact the family to obtain the child’s primary language and update the information in the family file.

-If the language on the CD-9600 is not on the list, choose "Other non-English" for this child.
+If the language on the 9600 Form is not on the list, choose "Other non-English" for the child